Dr. Ryan Stewart, DO

 • The pelvic floor muscles may weaken more quickly

-Estrogen is like fertilizer for the pelvic floor tissues.
-When it’s present, everything stays healthy and strong.
-When it declines, those tissues become more vulnerable — especially if there was already some weakness from childbirth or other factors.
+I sometimes compare estrogen to fertilizer for the pelvic floor tissues.
+When it’s around, the tissues stay thick and resilient.
+When it declines, they become more vulnerable, especially if there was already some weakness from childbirth or other factors.

 Women going through menopause may notice:

-• New onset of leaking that wasn’t a problem before
+• New leaking that wasn’t a problem before

-• Worsening of existing mild symptoms that were previously manageable
+• Mild symptoms that were manageable getting noticeably worse

-• Increased urgency and frequency — the bladder becomes more sensitive
+• More urgency and frequency as the bladder becomes more sensitive

-• Recurrent urinary tract infections — thinned tissues are more susceptible
+• Recurrent urinary tract infections, since thinned tissues are more susceptible

 • Vaginal dryness and irritation alongside bladder symptoms

-• Vaginal estrogen — available as a cream, ring, or tablet, this restores tissue health locally without the risks of systemic hormone therapy.
-It’s often the first step and can make a dramatic difference
+• Vaginal estrogen, available as a cream, ring, or tablet, restores tissue health locally without the risks of systemic hormone therapy.
+It’s often the first step and can make a real difference.
+One thing worth knowing: vaginal (local) estrogen improves bladder symptoms, while systemic hormone therapy (pills or patches) can actually worsen incontinence.
+They are not interchangeable.

 ← Learn more about Urinary Incontinence